 Carry out component removal procedure as described in 6.4.
 Unclip and remove the air chamber front and left side covers.
 Locate and remove the screw (A) that secures the flue gas analysis test point cover (B).
+Remove the clip and the fumes thermostat.
 Gently pull down and to the left and ease the flue collector from its location.
 Replace in the reverse order.

-6.20.1 DHW FLOW RESTRICTOR (Fig. 35A)
+6.20.1 DHW FLOW RESTRICTOR (fig. 35A)